 Abraham her maidservant Hagar, in order to have a child by her.
 Perhaps

-this was their attempt to help fulfill God's promise.
-And so at the age of 86 years Abraham
+this was out of a desire to help fulfill God's promise.
+And so, at the age of 86 years, Abraham

 became father to his son Ishmael, by Hagar.
 (Gen. 16:16) But Ishmael was

-not the son according to Jehovah's promise through whom the seed would
+not the son of God's promise through whom the seed would

-barren, would give birth to a son, whom he was to name Isaac, and with
+still barren, would give birth to a son whom he was to name Isaac; and

-miraculously enabled barren Sarah to become pregnant by her husband and to give birth to Isaac their son, when
+miraculously enabled barren Sarah to become pregnant by her husband, and

-Abraham was a hundred years old and she was ninety.
+Abraham was a hundred years old, and Sarah was ninety.
 With the birth of

-Isaac was conceived the future nation of Israel was conceived according to Jehovah's promise.
+Isaac the future nation of Israel was conceived according to Jehovah's promise.

 childbirth pains.
 For he was one when I called him, and I proceeded to

-grow, much longer than the nine months it took from Isaac's conception
+to become many; much longer than the nine months it took for Isaac to be

 997-998 Son(s) of God.